 One of the factors that can determine the ability of teeth to whiten is, initial tooth color.
 Patients who naturally have a more yellowed hue to their teeth typically have a greater response to the whitening agents than those with grayish or brown hues.
 Gray discoloration can be seen in individuals who have taken certain medications at varying points in the development of their tooth enamel.
 Tetracycline is associated with gray staining.
 On the other hand, brown stains are often from overexposure to fluoride found in natural water sources during development.
 As a result, these types of factors can influence the outcome of whitening treatments.

 - Unique Whitening Potential

 Every person has a certain level of lightness that can be achieved.
 It is impossible to whiten teeth beyond this level.
 This varies between individuals and is controlled by genetics and determined by the “value” our teeth have naturally.
 When we whiten teeth, we cannot change the hue or value of the teeth, we can only brighten it.

 - The Strength Of Whitening Agents and Active Ingredients

 Over-the-counter whitening products have lower concentrations of active ingredients.
 These types of products will take longer to yield results and will need to be re-applied frequently to maintain results.
 Professional whitening systems have higher concentrations of active ingredients and provide a more controlled method of application.

-Teeth whitening solutions with higher concentrations of active ingredients will give faster results.
+The “best teeth whitening products” or teeth whitening solutions with higher concentrations of active ingredients will give faster results.
 Typically, over-the-counter products have hydrogen peroxide listed as the main active ingredient at 9-15% strength.
 Professional systems use carbamide peroxide at varying percentages, up to 45%.